Skip to Main Content

 • A practical understanding of the dynamic business environment and successful adaptation to organizational and industry changes as a business professional and resource.

-• Effective written and verbal communication interpersonal skills.
+• Effective written, verbal, and interpersonal communication skills.

 BUSINESS CORE CLASSES